nikmolnar/django-task-api/docs/source/start.rst

     $ pip install django-task-api

-Django Task API is compatible and tested with Python versions 2.7, 3.5, 3.6, and 3.7, and with Django versions 1.11, 2.0, and 2.1.
+Django Task API is compatible and tested with Python versions 3.6 through 3.9, and with Django versions 2.2, 3.1, and 3.2.

 Set up Celery
 -------------